4 months as an international student in Canada: Here is my 2 cents.

 You can also title this article as “expectation versus reality”, or “here is a list of things you should know before you decide to go to school in Canada” or “schooling in Canada for international students”, feel free to choose one.

+As you continue reading, I hope you finish this article and remember TheFisayo told you so.
 It is a list of information I believe will help you when deciding where to school and what province to choose and what yardsticks to use to decide.

 1. The abroad is expensive: